 Some publishers, such as Nature Publishing Group, will archive an author manuscript on the author's behalf.
 Authors usually have to opt-in to this service, but will not have to pay a fee.

 Step 4: Ensure that Wellcome Trust funding , including the grant reference number is acknowledged on all papers.

 13. If a publisher offers a Wellcome Trust-compliant paid open-access option am I obligated to select this?

-To ensure that Trust-funded outputs are made freely available immediately on publication If the publisher offers a Wellcome Trust-compliant paid open access option, the Trust advises authors to select this rather than archiving the author manuscript.
+To ensure that Trust-funded outputs are made freely available immediately on publication If the publisher offers a Wellcome Trust-compliant paid open access option, we expect authors to select this rather than self- archiving the author manuscript.

-14. What should I do if the journal does not have an open-access option, nor does it allow me to self-archive my manuscript for inclusion in PMC/Europe PMC?
+14. What should authors do if the journal does not have an open-access option, nor does it allow them to self-archive their manuscript for inclusion in PMC/Europe PMC?

 Authors are unlikely to be able to comply with the Grant Conditions if the journal does not have an open access option or does not allow self-archiving in PMC/Europe PMC within six months of publication.